 - Dress for the occasion: Since flowers and greenery are traditional symbols of this time of year why not dress up and incorporate them into your outfit?
 You could simply wear something green, or wear flowers in your hair or around your hat?
 During the day there’ll even be the chance to make your own May garland to wear.
 Or for those who like a bit of fancy dress you could paint your face and come as a Green Man or Woman?

-- Make a Hobby Horse/Beast: This year we have a lot of hobby horses, ‘osses and beasts turning up from around the country, many with dance groups.
+- Make a Hobby Horse/Beast: We expect to have at least 15 hobby horses, ‘osses and beasts turning up from around the country, many with dance groups.
 We’d love some local ones too – they’re easy to make and we’ll be running workshops so anyone can put one together and join in the beastly fun in our parade and beasts’ events.
 Involve your family, PTA, activity group, work-mates, friends…..
 Contact us for advice.